prafulk/intuit_challenge/README.md

 ## How to run the program

 If running python 2.7 do the following:
->pip install -r requirements.txt and python financial_advice.py
+>pip install -r requirements1.txt and python financial_advice.py

 If running python 3 do the following:
->pip3 install -r requirements.txt and python financial_advice.py
+>pip install -r requirements2.txt and python financial_advice.py

 ## Financial Advice Application using Machine Learning Algorithms